This project was funded by the Australian Government ($6.8 million). Australian Government funding was provided through the National Water Grid Fund.

 Learn more

-- Find out about how our Science Program is informing responsible investment decisions for the Australian Government.
+- Find out about our Science Program.

-- Learn about the Victoria River Water Resource Assessment.
+- Project: Victoria River Water Resource Assessment.